 Do people in Hong Kong need to be braver?

-Living in Hong Kong is different from living in mainland China, of course.
+Living in Hong Kong is different from living in mainland China.
 Mirrlees found himself in the middle of an interesting, and potentially dangerous, development.
 While China is trying to gain more and more influence in its administrative region, he said that "A lot of the people I talk to have a very strong sense of being Hong Kongers.
 I wouldn’t be surprised if they would very definitely vote, given the opportunity, for a maximum degree of independence."
-Does Hong Kong need more brave people then?
-"That depends on how utilitarian you are about these things," he said.

 The Eurozone; the "sick man" of Europe

 Mirrlees, who was Scottish by birth and who, in 1998, kneeled before the Queen, was living far from home.
 But of course he knew what was going on.
 He was a member of the Council of Economic Advisors to the Scottish Government and, as such, he was involved in discussions about the independence referendum in 2014.
-He looked at Europe concerned, though Brexit didn’t give him nightmares.
-"It may take a little while," he suspected.
+"It may take a little while," he said.

 But I think it’s hard to argue that Brexit is an economic catastrophe.
 I think it’s more troubling politically and culturally.